-- Partnership work with the University of Liverpool, Liverpool John Moores University, Edge Hill University and the University of Central Lancashire continued during the year and has been significantly enhanced through co-location of these key partners together in the newly completed Institute in the Park.
-This supports the expansion of our portfolio of training programmes to meet the current and future needs of healthcare professionals both in the UK and internationally. - Alder Hey continues as a key member of the North West Congenital Heart Disease Partnership, working together to provide a fully compliant, resilient and clinically safe service model for adults and children across the North West of England, North Wales and the Isle of Man. - The Trust has continued working in partnership with Liverpool Women's NHS Foundation Trust to deliver a two-site single service model for neonates requiring surgery and level 3 critical care.

-- Joint working with Manchester Children's Hospital is supporting our jointly hosted clinical networks to work together to improve standards and leading the way for the development of more joined up care in the region, for example in neurosciences, cardiology, and burns. - The International Team has developed a partnership with the government-led international trade organisation Healthcare UK to help further our international work.
+- Partnership work with the University of Liverpool, Liverpool John Moores University, Edge Hill University and the University of Central Lancashire continued during the year, and has been significantly enhanced through co-location of these key partners together in the newly completed Institute in the Park.
+This supports the expansion of our portfolio of training programmes to meet the current and future needs of healthcare professionals both in the UK and Internationally. - Alder Hey continues as a key member of the North West Congenital Heart Disease Partnership, working together to provide a fully compliant, resilient and clinically safe service model for adults and children across the North West of England, North Wales and the Isle of Man. - The Trust has continued working in partnership with Liverpool Women's NHS Foundation Trust to deliver our two-site single service model for neonates requiring surgery and level 3 Critical Care. - Joint working with Manchester Children's Hospital is supporting our jointly hosted clinical networks to work together to improve standards, and leading the way for the development of more joined up care in the region, for example in Neurosciences, Cardiology, and Burns. - The international team has developed a partnership with the government-led international trade organisation Healthcare UK to help further our international work.